qyrus70-lang/QyrusEcommerce/QyrusEcommerceJavaBackend/ReadMe.md

-This document shows How to setup in java
+This document shows How to setup the java backend for the Qart app

 # How to setup